 Prior to analyses, data entry for all measures was entered and checked for accuracy by two trained research assistants.
-All discrepancies were resolved until there was 100% agreement.
-Chi square analyses and t-tests were conducted to ensure equivalence between conditions and between schools on pretest measures (Table 3).
+All discrepancies were resolved until there was 100%agreement.
+Chi-square analyses and t tests were conducted to ensure equivalence between conditions and between schools on pretest measures.

-To test overall effectiveness of the intervention, we ran a series of one-way analyses of covariance (ANCOVA) for each measure (FNLE, fraction concepts, and fractions arithmetic) at immediate and delayed post-test controlling for its corresponding pretest score (Field, 2009; Maxwell & Delaney, 2004).
-Effect sizes were calculated using Hedges' g, as recommended for relatively small sample sizes.
-Hedges' g can be interpreted using Cohen's (1988) convention of small (.2), medium (.5), and large (.8).
-However, according to What Works Clearinghouse: Procedures and Standards Handbook, Version 3.0 (2014), when evaluating the effectiveness of an intervention a g of .25 is indicative of effective educational practice.
-Cohen's U3 and improvement indices were calculated to determine the percentile rank of students in the intervention group who performed at the level of an average control student who, by definition, ranks at the 50th percentile.
-(WWC, 2014).
-For example, a U3 of .70 corresponds to an improvement index of 20% (.70 - .50=.20); that is, the average intervention student scored 20 percentile points higher than the average control group student.
+To test overall effectiveness of the intervention, we ran a series of one-way ANCOVA for each measure (FNLE, fraction concepts, and fractions arithmetic) at immediate and delayed posttest controlling for its corresponding pretest score (Field, 2009; Maxwell & Delaney, 2004).
+Effect sizes were calculated using Hedges's g, as recommended for relatively small sample sizes.
+Hedges's g can be interpreted using Cohen's (1988) convention of small (.2), medium (.5), and large (.8).
+However, according to What Works Clearinghouse: Procedures and Standards Handbook, Version 3.0 (U.S. Department of Education, Institute of Education Sciences, 2014), when evaluating the effectiveness of an intervention, a g of .25 is indicative of effective educational practice.
+Cohen's U3 and improvement indices were calculated to determine the percentile rank of students in the intervention group who performed at the level of an average control student who, by definition, ranks at the 50th percentile (U.S. Department of Education, Institute of Education Sciences, 2014).
+For example, a U3 of .70 corresponds to an improvement index of 20% (.70 - .50 = .20); that is, the average intervention student scored 20 percentile points higher than the average control group student.